 6. SOCIAL/COOPERATIVE PLAY (4+ years)

 Here you will see the beginning of teamwork.
 Children at this stage plays with others for a common purpose.
 Thus, beginning to socialise with other children.

 Play starts at birth, but it does not stop there!
 Including play in the children’s daily routine and giving them time to play is important for their development at every age.
 These stages are general guidelines for what to expect of your child’s play skills, but remember every child is different and if you have concerns bring them up with your healthcare provider.

 At Happy Dots Occupational Therapy for Children, we believe that play has a big role in every child’s development.
 We appreciate being part of a team that is making a difference and we will work to grow and strengthen our client outcomes in a way that is FUN.
 Call us on (02) 4959 8920 to book!
-We have clinics located in Cardiff, Singleton, and Williamtown.
+We have clinics located in Cardiff, Medowie, and New Lambton.